reeshuffled/reeshuffled.github.io/_posts/2022-05-05-My-CS-Degree-In-A-Nutshell.md

 ---
-layout: writing
+layout: article
+categories: Articles
+tags: ["College"]
 title: "My CS Degree in a Nutshell"
-categories: Writing
-tags: College
-permalink: /writing/cs-nutshell
+slug: cs-nutshell
 description: "A retrospective at all the courses I took at UMBC for my Computer Science B.S."
 ---

 I did a Computer Science B.S. at UMBC.
 I did not do a track, so this is a very standard formula for a CS degree at most universities.
 Each school has a different balance of theory and application for classes, and some CS departments lean a bit more into Electrical Engineering to allow their students to a solid understanding of the inner workings of a computer.

 **Computer Science Core:**